Induction, Deduction, Medicine and Scientific Method

-Only in homeopathy are prescriptions made deductively from a general law, discovered scientifically, as with the Periodic Table, by inductive logic and Hahnemann, having tested and then proven that every alternative to homeopathy doesn’t cure, proved no other form of medicine has such a sound basis, in theory and application.
+Induction has its place, but is suited to describing, not prescribing.
+Only in homeopathy are prescriptions made deductively from a general law, discovered scientifically – as was the periodic table – by inductive logic, and Hahnemann, having tested and then proven that every alternative to homeopathy doesn’t cure, proved that no other form of medicine has such a sound basis, in theory and application.

 1 Haehl, Richard, Samuel Hahnemann: His Life and Work Vol. 2, (p.
 387) available at: Archive.org

 A letter to Mr. von Villers Torgau, January 30th, 1811.

 I had known for some time that you had made our Kant available in France, but had not considered what an enormous effort it must have cost you even to understand his “Critique of Pure Reason”, as so many German-born scientists cannot fathom or understand Kant, let alone translate him into a language which is hardly capable of reproducing his modes of expression.
 This has been done for the good of mankind.
 Your health, however, has suffered through this and other similar work, and you must now try to regain it completely.
 This the world asks of you through me.